Selling 101: 7 Sales Techniques Everyone Should Know

 These are just a few sales tips to help you get started.
 There are plenty of other skills that you’ll need to develop along the way—including preparation, product expertise, and closing sales.

-With training and practice, you can learn to sell
+With training and practice, you can learn sales

 Starting out in sales can be overwhelming.
 As a beginner, lacking confidence in what you don’t know is totally normal.
 Hopefully, these sales tips and techniques laid a solid foundation that you can build on over time.